quicwg/base-drafts/draft-ietf-quic-invariants.md

 # Incorrect Assumptions {#bad-assumptions}

-There are several traits of QUIC version 1 {{QUIC-TRANSPORT}} that are not protected from observation, but are nonetheless considered to be changeable when a new version is deployed.
+There are several traits of QUIC version 1 {{QUIC-TRANSPORT}} that are not protected from observation but are nonetheless considered to be changeable when a new version is deployed.

 This section lists a sampling of incorrect assumptions that might be made about